 Alternative ways to remove useless elements on a Mac

 However, if you don't do it regularly, your Mac may become cluttered and slow.
-Because of multiple junk files, you might lack storage space when you really need it.
+Due to these junk files, you might even lack storage space when you really need it.

 Here's a solution: You can use multi-functional apps like MacKeeper to quickly uninstall apps and delete junk files, caches, duplicates, app leftovers, and more to keep your Mac healthy and well-performing.
 Try MacKeeper today!